 Analytics first, then AI.
 CRM is an enabler

 A last principal benefit provided by a CRM system and strategy is that it enables a company to have all data available by storing it in one place, and to ensure sufficient quality of that data.
 Reading technology-reviews and news these days gives the impression that almost any problem can be solved just by throwing AI on it.
 However, having sufficient amounts and quality of data is a premise for getting any use of AI.
 CRM therefore increases one’s AI readiness.
-As for example Bersin (2017) emphasizes, there is a narrow gap from doing analytics on this data to applying AI.
+There is a narrow gap from doing analytics on this data to applying AI.

 During this project, we have interviewed 10 central units within this division and mapped their concerns and needs.
 Based on these, we will provide advice on the overarching guidelines that should be in place, both in business processes and technology-wise, in order to create a successful CRM strategy.